krobbi/clac/README.md

 Runtime error: variable 'local' is undefined
 ```

-When an undeclared variable is assigned, the assignment first attempts to
+When a variable is assigned, an already defined variable in the innermost scope
-assign an existing variable in a parent scope.
-Because there is not yet a
+is attempted to be assigned, following the next scope outwards until the global
-distinction between declaring and assigning a variable, it is impossible to
+scope is reached.
+A new variable will only be defined in the innermost scope if
-declare a variable that shadows a variable name:
+no variable with the same name was found in any outer scope:
 ```
 clac> shadow = 0, {shadow = 1}, shadow
 1